StageCentral/backstage-artifactory-plugin/plugins/artifactory-backend/README.md

-# otom8o-artifactory-backend
+# stagecentral-artifactory-backend

-Welcome to the otom8o-artifactory-backend backend plugin!
+Welcome to the stagecentral-artifactory-backend plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/otom8o-artifactory-backend](http://localhost:3000/otom8o-artifactory-backend).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/artifactory-backend](http://localhost:3000/artifactory-backend).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.